Deauville * 12.4.2011

 Good girl!

-A tender touch from a human hand or an ordinary housefly swirring round her nose?
+A tender touch from a human hand or an ordinary housefly swirring round her

 "Bang! bang!"